Woman who sustained laser hair removal burns receives a five-figure settlement

 How we helped

-At Jefferies, we took on Mrs M’s case in June 2014 and clinical negligence specialist David Woolmer handled her claim.
-David found out that as well as carrying out insufficient patch tests, the clinic had not gained our client’s written consent before carrying out the treatment on her legs.
+At Jefferies, we took on Mrs M’s case and one of our clinical negligence specialists handled her claim.
+Our team found out that as well as carrying out insufficient patch tests, the clinic had not gained our client’s written consent before carrying out the treatment on her legs.
 Staff had also failed to keep a proper record of Mrs M’s treatment.

 Mrs M’s blisters took more than 2 months to heal and she was left with scarring and discoloured skin on her left knee and calf.
 She is now reluctant to reveal her legs in public because of her scars.
-Claims handler David Woolmer looked after Mrs M’s case:
+The claims handler who looked after Mrs M’s case said:

-“Unfortunately, some areas of the cosmetic surgery are unregulated and, legally, laser hair removal treatment can be performed by anyone.
+“Unfortunately, some areas of cosmetic surgery are unregulated and, legally, laser hair removal treatment can be performed by anyone.
 Like we have seen in Mrs M’s case, if carried out incorrectly, it can cause burning and long-term scarring.

 I’m pleased that we have been able to hold the clinic responsible for Mrs M’s injuries to account.
 I hope that the compensation we have secured for her will help her to move on from the incident.”